 The file of employee information, whether obtained from Culture Amp or another HR system, may need updates to keep Culture Amp in sync with the current status of employees.

-We offer integrations with Namely, BambooHR and Workday, or changes can be made using Excel, or any other tool that allows the file to be saved with a file extension of .xlsx or .csv.
+We offer integrations with Namely, BambooHR and Workday, or changes can be made using Excel, or any other tool that allows the file to be saved in an XLSX or CSV format.
 New columns can be added, and existing columns removed, as long as the mandatory columns of Name and Employee Id/Email are retained.
 Any new columns added are assumed to be new demographics, rather than personal details for the user.

 Important Formatting Tips: